-by Learning Lab Fellows Phil Lai and Kelsey Lucas and Learning Lab Asst.
+by Learning Lab Fellows Phil Fahn-Lai and Kelsey Lucas and Learning Lab Asst.
 Director Lauren Davidson

 Games allow an audience—the players—to explore a concept through constraints on their "moves" or through a sequence of events that unfolds over time and which might involve randomization or cause and effect.
 The goal with designing an educational game is to build a narrative into the game where players learn and build on facts as they play.
 Games tend to be good at conveying qualitative "feel," and less good at communicating large amounts of quantitative data.
 Games happen through time; players encounter information in sequence, and cannot always revisit specific details after the fact.

 What Do Games Do Well?

 - Games teach by doing.
 Games excel at intuitively communicating concepts that are difficult to convey in text or images.
 Games are able to bypass the filter of language, and connect players directly to a principle through hands-on, iterative practice.

 - Games create empathy.
 Whether by inhabiting a character or simply by enforcing esoteric rules that have no meaning in the outside world, games force players to step outside of themselves and embrace unfamiliar values, priorities, and experiences.

 - Games are explorations of cause and effect.
 Games are interactive experiences that emphasize freedom within structure.
 Players are free to experiment with different strategies, and are able to see how any given decision might impact an outcome later in the game.
 The ability to “game out” different scenarios within the parameters of the game world lends itself to investigations of complex, dynamic, interconnected systems.